Planning Your Trip

 Hongdae: Hongdae is a hot spot for live music, bars, restaurants, and boutiques.
 The neighborhood is close to several universities, so the crowds skew younger, and it's no surprise for streets to be bustling well into the early morning.

 Myeongdong: Myeongdong is a shopper's paradise.
 There are massive department stores along with smaller street shopping and dozens of cosmetics stores.
-Around a million people walk through Myeongdong every day, and it's an ideal place to taste some Korean street food.
+It's also an ideal place to taste some Korean street food.

 Seoul has two major international airports to choose from, but a vast majority of international flights from the U.S., Europe, and Canada fly into Incheon International Airport, the newer of the two.
 Gimpo International Airport is still a viable option and is closer to the city (although, since both are accessible on the same train line, the 30 minutes saved may not be a significant deciding factor).